javaplus/PiHack/analog_to_digital/Readme.md

 The diagram below demonstrates how to wire up the ADC and the photoresistor.  **NOTE:** The photoresitor does not connect directly to the Pi.
 The photoresistor connects/talks to the ADC which translates its analog signal to the Pi.
 Once you follow the diagram below to wire it up, you will need to run some code to test it out.
 See the **ADC CODE** section below.

+The laser pointer is not shown in the diagram below.
+You don't need it for initial testing.

 ## Analog to Digital Convertor
 **NOTE:** The notch on the ADC chip goes on the left side in the diagram below.
 So, be sure to position it appropriately.